Policy

 1.0 Purpose and Scope

-This policy guides The University of Queensland (UQ or the University) in naming infrastructure, staff positions, scholarships and programs through the bestowal of an honour name in recognition of highly distinguished service or significant philanthropic contribution.
+This policy guides The University of Queensland (UQ or the University) in bestowing, revoking or amending naming of infrastructure, positions, scholarships and programs through the bestowal of an honour name in recognition of highly distinguished service, sponsored research, or significant philanthropic contribution.

 Individuals may also be recognised for distinguished service in accordance with the provisions of the Honorary Awards Policy.